tlevine/united-states-middlenames/readme.md

 files; once they're in the database, everything will be faster.

 ### Features
-`features.py` extracts some features for each dead person.
+Features for each dead person.
 Records are distributed across many workers via ZeroMQ.
-Results are sent back into the database in a collection called `personfeatures`, which is also indexed on SSN.
+Results are sent back into the database in a new collection.
+The collection is named based on the statistical unit of the features--whether they are at the person level, year level, &c.; you can also think of this as the field on which they are uniquely indexed.

+#### Personal
+Person-level features are extracted and stored them in the `personfeatures` collection, which is indexed on SSN.

+These features are
+* Number of middle names/initials
+* Age
+* Location of registration (based on SSN)

+#### Name

+### Simple transformations
+Surn-middle-forename pairs are collected indexed by each other, so there's a surname collection that has counts of middle and forenames by surname, a middlenames collection that has counts of sur and forenames by middlenames field and a forename collection that has counts of surnames by forename.